HomeGlossary › Nard

 The oil occupies a unique olfactory position — darker and more animalic than patchouli, less dry than vetiver, with a slightly sour, fermented quality from the isovaleric acid.
 Ancient texts describe it as a precious aromatics — the Gospel of John mentions Mary of Bethany anointing Jesus with nard worth 300 denarii (roughly a year's wages).

 Nardostachys jatamansi grows at 3,000-5,000 meters altitude in the Himalayas — Nepal, Bhutan, Sikkim, Yunnan.
 It is CITES Appendix II listed due to overharvesting.
-The plant's habitat is among the most inaccessible in the world.
+The plant's habitat is among the among the hardest to reach.

-In perfumery, nard provides an ancient, earthy, heavy base note with biblical and historical resonance.
+In perfumery, nard provides an ancient, earthy, heavy base note with biblical and historical connects.

 Did You Know?